Thinking about collecting phone numbers and building your SMS marketing list? You’re in the right place!

 1. Use your company website

-Use your website as a platform to gather information from subscribers.
+Using your website as a platform is a great way to gather information from subscribers.

 Example: Use an opt-in form in your footer that says: “Sign up with your name and mobile number for 10% off.”

 Or you can add a checkbox to your checkout page.
 Here’s an example of this strategy:

 Using OptiMonk’s Embedded Content feature allows you to show your opt-in form ONLY to new visitors or visitors who haven’t subscribed yet.

 2. Use popups to increase the subscription rate